 Learn something new every day

 3G technology refers to the third generation in wireless digital network standards.
 Overall it is an upgrade to previous 2G networks, providing faster download speeds and greater reliability.
 It offers greater security and a wider range of application as well, such as streaming TV and video conferencing.
-A 3G data card is a wireless card that can be inserted into a lap top or desk top computer to allow it high-speed access to the Internet from any location near a 3G tower.
+3G networking was the most advanced and fastest way to access the Internet until 4G networks were developed in 2008.
+Technology is still advancing, and every year seems to bring faster, better ways to get online.

-Most wireless carriers sell a 3G data card; the speed and reliability generally will vary based on each carrier’s network.
-Most wireless carriers offer different types of 3G cards, often referring to them as 3G PC cards, air cards, and 3G mobile cards.
+Most wireless carriers sold 3G data cards in their heyday, and carriers are still the source of data cards of more modern speeds today.
+In the late 1990s and early 2000s, 3G compatibility was usually the fastest and most reliable around, which usually served as a major selling point.
+The speed and reliability generally vary based on each carrier’s network.
+Most wireless carriers offer different varieties, often referring to them as 3G PC cards, air cards, and 3G mobile cards.
 These cards may interface differently with the computer.
 For example, some may require a PC card slot, while others may use a USB port.

 The reliability with which a data card connects to the Internet may also be limited by the number of towers within its range.
-A wireless carrier with few established cellular towers provides a smaller coverage area and less reliable connections than a wireless carrier with a more dense tower coverage map.
-If coverage remains too low, a 3G data card may not connect to the Internet at all.
+A wireless carrier with few established cellular towers provides a smaller coverage area and less reliable connections than a wireless carrier with a denser tower coverage map.
+If coverage remains too low, a card may not connect to the Internet at all.